Squarelink-Inc/Squarelink-Docs/source/includes/_sign_tx_integration.md

 Squarelink's "Sign Tx" button allows DApps to request Ethereum, Bitcoin, Litecoin, or other Ethereum-based tokens (i.e. ERC-20s) from Squarelink users.

-To get started, you'll need to register one of these tokens or smart contracts with your DApp in the [Developer Console](https://dev.squarelink.com)
+To get started, you'll need to register one of these tokens or smart contracts with your DApp in the [Developer Console](https://dev.squarelink.com).

 ## Registering Tokens
-<aside class="warning">Please register your DApp in the Developer Console if you haven't done so already</aside>
+<aside class="warning">Please register your DApp in the Developer Console if you haven't done so already.</aside>

 To register a token, simply navigate to the "Sign Tx" page of your app or DApp in the [Developer Console](https://dev.squarelink.com).

 We require the following info about the token you'll be using:

-- **Currency:** Ethereum, Bitcoin, Litecoin, or a custom ERC-20 Token (i.e. OmiseGo)
+- **Currency:** Ethereum, Bitcoin, Litecoin, or a custom ERC-20 Token (i.e. OmiseGo).

 - **Whitelisted Deposit Addresses (Optional):** Valid recipient addresses. _**Leave blank for any**_.
 For ERC-20 tokens, the deposit address is similarly the recipient of the token, not the contract address.

 - **Contract Address**: _**This must currently be an Etherscan-verified smart contract**_.
-Use it to specify an ERC-20 contract address or a general purpose smart contract on the Ethereum blockchain. ([*Verify your contract on Etherscan*](https://etherscan.io/verifyContract2))
+Use it to specify an ERC-20 contract address or a general purpose smart contract on the Ethereum blockchain. ([*Verify your contract on Etherscan*](https://etherscan.io/verifyContract2)).

 After you've created the token, you can navigate to the token settings in the Developer Console and use the following optional settings:

 ### Optional Settings:

-- **Confirmation Policy:** - How quickly you'd like us to consider a transaction confirmed on the blockchain.
-Once the transaction is confirmed, we'll send a callback to a url you've specified.
+- **Confirmation Policy:** How quickly you'd like us to consider a transaction confirmed on the blockchain.
+Once the transaction is confirmed, we'll send a callback to a URL you've specified.
 Default is medium.
 Use slow for high-value transactions.

-- **Webhooks Callback URL** - We'll send a POST request with info about a transaction to this address once it's confirmed.
-[Read More about Callbacks](#using-callbacks)
+- **Webhooks Callback URL:** We'll send a POST request with info about a transaction to this address once it's confirmed.
+[Read More about Callbacks](#using-callbacks).

-- **On Failure Redirect:** - If there is an error sending the transaction or an issue with your request, we'll redirect the user here with a description of the error.
-For instance, `http://localhost:8080/failure?error=recipient%20is%20not%20whitelisted`
+- **On Failure Redirect:** If there is an error sending the transaction or an issue with your request, we'll redirect the user here with a description of the error.
+For instance, `http://localhost:8080/failure?error=recipient%20is%20not%20whitelisted`.

-- **On Success Redirect** - When the transaction is successful, we'll redirect the user here with the transaction id and a state if provided.
-For instance, `http://localhost:8080/success?tx_id=abcdef12345&state=xxxxxxx`
+- **On Success Redirect:** When the transaction is successful, we'll redirect the user here with the transaction id and a state if provided.
+For instance, `http://localhost:8080/success?tx_id=abcdef12345&state=xxxxxxx`.

 ## Sign Tx Button

 Once you've registered your token, you can navigate to your registered token's home page in the Developer Console and click on "Integration Code" to see the HTML button for integrating Sign Tx into your DApp.

 On the page for the new token created, you'll see a `token_id` - you'll need to pass it as a parameter in any transaction requests.
 It acts similarly to your `client_id` and allows us to check against any whitelisted addresses you may have.

 Depending on the currency and the features you require, there are several optional parameters you can use in your request URL.
-See Below.
+See Below:

 ### Ethereum